mcode/clinical-trial-matching-service-trialscope/README.md

 - Study Type
 - Inclusion/ Exclusion criteria

-Note: _research-study.ts_ provides a "backup" system for filling in information missing from the object passed back from the matching service.
+Note: _trialbackup.ts_ provides a "backup" system for filling in information missing from the object passed back from the matching service.
 This system fills in the following based on the trial's NctId:
 - Inclusion/Exclusion Criteria
 - Phase
 - Study Type